 Type: Internal (2.0 and later)

-application.
-For more information on the BUFFERS command, refer to
+For more information on the many uses of the PROMPT command, refer to

 Tips for Advanced Users.